 Remember that because your Facebook Live video will be visible on your page indefinitely, users may watch it in the hours and days after your broadcast.
 Be sure to monitor your page and respond to any comments that arise after you went live.

 What better way to learn about Facebook Live than through a Facebook Live?
-Check out the Facebook Live that Infusionsoft by Keap hosted to share set-up tips and strategies for promotion and engagement.
+Check out the Facebook Live that Keap hosted to share set-up tips and strategies for promotion and engagement.
 Due to technical difficulties, there are two videos—we told you that anything can happen when you’re live!